Reissued with obsolete COVID-19 page links removed.

-Reconsider travel to Guinea-Bissau due to crime and civil unrest.
+Reconsider travel to Guinea-Bissau due to civil unrest.
+Exercise increased caution due to crime.

 If you decide to travel to Guinea-Bissau: